But... – what?

 further I became more and more convinced of it.

 see the girl anymore.
-For I moment I even had
+For a moment I had even forgotten about her.

-"Where are you?"
-I shouted, but got no reply.
+shouted, but got no reply.

 I repeated my call.
 Again and again.
-Silence.

-Every few steps I called out to her, but if there was an answer at all it
+for her, but if there was an answer at all it lay in the monotonous

-were the monotonous

 gurgling sounds with which the swamp used to converse with me.
 The faster

-the day waned, the more disquieting the sounds became
+the day waned, the more disquieting the sounds became.
+The phantoms,

 I had started to run again.
 My steps beat the ground,

 hard and unforgiving, driven by desperation, ignited by my anger.
 I began

-getting to know her.
+even getting to know her.
 I had lost her and my only hope.
 Yes, I mumbled,

 stumbled, tumbled.
 But my footsteps and my calls echoed again and again